arpanmk/Supply-Chain-analysis/README.md

 # Supply-Chain-analysis
-This a analytical report on Atliqmart supply-chain process.
+This an analytical report on Atliqmart supply-chain process.